kwonus/XVMem/README.md

 This project is currently used by the AVXLib (in my public github account), with example usages in AVXTest (also in my public github account).
 XVMem is primarilly intended as a virtual memory backing store for large files.
 By design, it supports read/write, albeit without semaphores (I say, "by design", because my current usage of this library is read-only).
 With no semephores, avoiding race conditions is left up to the consumer of the lib when it is not used in read-only mode.
 XVMem also supports mallocing the ram instead of utilizing shared memory, for use-cases where memory usage is only in-process.

 There's probably more feature-rich libaries that serve similiar purposes, but this one is lean, familiar to me, and introduces zero additional dependencies.
 I'm sharing it in case anyone has similiar requirements.
-Licence is MIT.
+License is MIT.